 The sites parameters can be used to discover the limits, restrictions, and opportunities that can add depth and meaning to your conceptual approach.

-These first steps are almost always a series of explorations and research that will bring to light conflicting aesthetically, organisational, technical, social or contextual criteria, that can be used as ingredients for further analysis and development.
+These first steps are almost always a series of explorations and research that will bring to light conflicting aesthetically, organizational, technical, social or contextual criteria, that can be used as ingredients for further analysis and development.

 For your concept to be as successful as possible, its make up needs to consist of and resolve as much of this criteria as possible, whilst addressing the key elements of the brief.